Advantages and Drawbacks of Being an Independent Contractor

-What are the differences between being an Independent Contractor with income reported on a 1099 versus an employee with income reported on a W-2?
+What are the advantages of being an Independent Contractor with income reported on a 1099 versus an employee with income reported on a W-2?

 What, if any, are the benefits and drawbacks of being an independent contractor?